rfzwl/janus/README.md

 **Janus** is a lightweight, distributed asset management terminal and middleware built on top of **[vn.py](https://github.com/vnpy/vnpy)**.

-Designed as a modern **OEMS (Order Execution Management System)** console, Janus connects to multiple underlying trading nodes (gateways) via RPC.
+Designed as a modern **OEMS (Order Execution Management System)** console, Janus connects to multiple underlying trading nodes (gateways).
 It provides a unified **REPL (Read-Eval-Print Loop)** interface that allows traders to monitor various broker accounts in real-time and execute manual interventions across different platforms from a single terminal.

 ## 🎯 Project Positioning